josdoaitran/Seleniumbasic_.Net/README.md

 - Tools >> Extensions and Updates >> Manage Nuget Packages for Solution…
 - In the Seach Box, search for `Selenium.WebDriver` or `Selenium`

+_Note:_ If cannot add `Selenium` to solution project, we should clear NuGet caches.

+2.2 Simple